latticexyz/mud/guides/introduction.md

 (Write access is managed by a component's owner via the component's `authorizeWriter` and `unauthorizeWriter` functions.)

 Note how multiple systems can share the same state and how there is no requirement for the systems and components to be deployed by the same developer.

+Unlike "traditional ECS systems" that are called in a game loop or react to state changes, systems in SOLECS serve as entry points to the application and need to be triggered with a function call.

 At the center of every MUD application is the World contract.
 The World is a global namespace, in which components and systems are registered with a fixed id.